wavey-ai/mel-spec/README.md

 than looking for attack transients in PCM for voice activity detection - urgh - we can use edge detection!

-The `edge_detect` method takes a Mel spectorgram of any size and demarcates the time indexes that don't have gradients interecting them.
-Due to the strucutre of mel spectrograms, gradients can be used as a proxy for speech:
+The `vad_boundaries` method takes a Mel spectrogram of any size and demarcates the time indexes that aren't intersected by feature gradients.
+Due to the structure of mel spectrograms, such gradients can be used as a proxy for speech:

 ![image](./doc/jfk_vad_boundaries.png)

 (The Sobel operator works remarkably well for this and has real-time speed.)

-In a real-time scenario we might choose to send data to whipser, say, whenever we encounter a non-intersection and have accumulated at least a seocnd of spectrogram data.
+In a real-time scenario we might choose to send data to whisper, say, whenever we encounter a non-intersection and have accumulated at least a second of spectrogram data.

 ```